 Info for Parents

-Below you will find the links to our parent handbook, the menu of food we serve to all of our kids, our latest newsletter, helpful parenting tips and more!
+Below you can find the links to our parent handbook, our latest newsletter, helpful parenting tips, and more!

 Helpful Parenting Tips

 Being a parent is tremendously rewarding–but it isn’t always easy!!
 Below are some tips we have found helpful.

 Making Time Count

 - Put specific times on your calendar each week when you will spend time with your children.

 - Use car time to talk with your children